eric-glb/gostty/README.md

 ## Notes

-- Animation frames are embedded in the binary, so no external animation data file is required or loaded at runtime.
+- Animation frames are embedded in the binary, so no external animation data file is required at runtime.
-- Make sure your terminal supports ANSI escape codes and is large enough to render the animation (at least 77x41 characters).
+- Make sure your terminal supports ANSI escape codes and is large enough to render the animation (77x41 chars).

 ## Acknowledgments